 Your ears can be re-pierced in a similar location, but you must wait until the area has fully healed, generally about six weeks after earlobe repair.
 If your earlobes were stretched, you could consider wearing only lighter earrings to maintain the repair for a longer period.

-To know if you are a candidate for earlobe repair or for more information, give us a call to discuss ear lobe repair options in Denton, Texas.
+To know if you are a candidate for earlobe repair or for more information, give us a call to discuss ear lobe repair options.